This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Good quality: Good linen will wrinkle, but in a way that looks more charming and natural.
 It does not pill easily because the long fibers resist this problem.

-Poor quality: Poor quality linen may pill over time, a sign of weak or short fibers.
+Lower quality linen: Poor quality linen may pill over time, a sign of weak or short fibers.
 It may also wrinkle excessively in an unattractive way without developing the natural drape of better linen.

 dried flax bunch